 The later a defect is found, the more resources have been invested.
 More people have worked on the it, and fixing it involves more rework – it’s easy to tweak a requirement early, but rewriting code, redeploying, and retesting is much more expensive.
 In production, they impact users, sometimes requiring hotfixes, rollbacks, and firefighting that disrupts everything else.
 Beyond direct costs, there’s the cumulative cost of delay – the knock-on effect to future work.

 Late-stage testing isn’t just costly – it’s often the biggest bottleneck in delivery.
-Most teams have far fewer QA specialists than developers, so work piles up at feature testing (right after development) and even more at regression testing.
+Most teams have far fewer QA specialists/testers than developers, so work piles up at feature testing (right after development) and even more at regression testing.
 Without automation, regression cycles can take days or even weeks.

 As a result, features and releases stall, developers start new work while waiting, and when bugs come back, they’re now juggling fixes alongside new development.
-It’s an inefficient and expensive way to build software.
+Changes are batched into large, high risk releases.
+Increasing the team size can often end up doing little more than excarcerbated the bottlenecks.

 The origins of Build Quality In